Sons of Valhalla Accessibility Report

 Similar Games With More Accessibility Features for Getting Started

-If you want to play Sons of Valhalla, but it doesn't offer the Getting Started accessibility features you require, this similar game extends the Getting Started accessibility:
+If you want to play Sons of Valhalla, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

 We've documented 4 accessibility features for Reading in Sons of Valhalla which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.